Carl Davis (American football)

-Carl Davis (born March 2, 1992) is an American football defensive tackle for the New England Patriots of the National Football League (NFL).
-He played college football at Iowa.
+Carl Davis (born March 2, 1992) is an American professional football defensive tackle.
+He played college football for the Iowa Hawkeyes and was selected by the Baltimore Ravens in the third round of the 2015 NFL draft.
+Davis has also been a member of several other NFL teams.

-Early years
+Early life

 Davis attended Adlai Stevenson High School, where he played high school football.
 He was named first-team All-state by the Detroit Free Press, The Detroit News and The Macomb Daily.
 He was a first-team All-conference as a senior after earning second-team honors as a junior.
-As a junior, he collected 47 tackles, with eight tackles for loss, 15 QB hurries and three QB sacks, helping prep team post 10-2 mark.
-He recorded 58 tackles as a senior, including six QB sacks while leading his team to a 13-1 record and advancing to the state championship game at Ford Field.
+As a junior, he collected 47 tackles, with eight tackles for loss, 15 quarterback hurries and three quarterback sacks, helping his prep team post a 10–2 mark.
+He recorded 58 tackles as a senior, including six sacks while leading his team to a 13–1 record and advancing to the state championship game at Ford Field.
 Also blocked two field goals, had one interception and scored one touchdown.
 Davis also lettered in basketball and track and field.